Key developments in the Court’s approach to interpreting construction certificates.

-Section 6.6 states that development consent (‘DC’) does not authorise building work until a principal certifying authority (‘PCA’) has been appointed.
+Section 6.6 of the Environmental Planning and Assessment Act 1979 (EPA Act) states that development consent (‘DC’) does not authorise building work until a principal certifying authority (‘PCA’) has been appointed.
 Under the old provisions of the EPA Act, section 81 stated that the erection of a building pursuant to a DC must not be commenced until a PCA for the building work had been appointed.

 The difference, although minor, is potentially far reaching.
 Under the new provisions, a person who commences work without the appointment of a PCA is liable to be prosecuted for carrying out unauthorised works, and all subsequent work carried out pursuant to the consent is unlawful.
 Hypothetically, work carried out in breach of s 6.6 would not be considered building work for the purpose of a lapsing development consent.

 Owners Building Manual